sayan-duke/morphometrics/README.md

+# Automated 3D Geometric Morphometrics

+# Overview

+Software that allows for comparative analysis of 3D digital models representing bones.
+Unlike other three-dimensional geometric morphometric (3DGM) methods this software uses a fully automated procedure for placing landmarks on the bones.
+This allows for the alignment of bones followed by measuring distance between bones with minimal user intervention.

+The method itself is explained in the PhD thesis of Jesus Puente.
+The utility of the auto3dgm methods was illustrated in (Boyer et al., Anatomical Record).

+In the example provided the input is a set of teeth and the outputs are the aligned teeth, a minimum spanning tree of the teeth, and alignment files.

 ## 1. Introduction

 This is an R implementation of the automated three-dimensional geometric morphometric methods developed in the PhD thesis of [Jesus Puente][].
 The utility of the auto3dgm methods was illustrated in [(Boyer et al., Anatomical Record)][] and the R code was written by Chris Glynn.